nicolasteodosio/pyfeedrss/README.md

 * Add the project to [SonarQube](https://www.sonarqube.org/), to track code smells, bugs etc.
 * I would pay more attention to django admin, I just did some simple ones.
 * I would like to make an API using [DRF](https://www.django-rest-framework.org/)
-* Make the Continuos Delivery to deploy automatically when the application  receive a commit at the master branch
+* Make the Continuous Delivery to deploy automatically when the application receive a commit at the master branch.